-424, 440, 444, 455, 475 or 493.
-Those courses are referenced in item 3. below.
-2. The requirements of the College of Social Science for the Bachelor of Arts degree.
+The requirements of the College of Social Science for the Bachelor of Arts degree.

 CREDITS

-١. The following g requ ired major courses: 31 or 32
+3. The f ollowing requi red major courses: 31 or 32

-a. owing courses:
+a.
+All of the ne follo owing courses:

-PSY 101 Introductory Psychology
+PSY 101 Introductory Psychology 4

 PSY 295 Data Analysis in Psychological Research3

 PSY 395 Research Design and Measurement in

 Psychological Research

 b.
 One of the fo ollowing courses:

 PSY 200 Cognitive Psychology

 PSY 209 Brain and Behavior

-C. Two of the following courses:
+C. Two of the fo llowing courses:

-PSY 235 Social Psychology3
+PSY 235 Social Psychology

 PSY 236 Personality

 PSY 244 Developmental Psychology: Infancy

 Through Childhood

 PSY 255 Industrial and Organizational Psychology3

 PSY 270 Community Psychology3

 PSY 280 Abnormal Psychology

 d.
-One of the fo ollowing courses:
+One of the to llowing courses:

 PSY 401 Expertise and Skill (W)

 PSY 402 Sensation and Perception (W)

 PSY 405 History of Modern Psychology (W) 3

 PSY 409 Psychobiology of Behavioral Development (W) 3

 PSY 410 Neurobiology of Learning and Memory (W) 3

-PSY 411 Hormones and Behavior (W)3
+PSY 411 Hormones and Behavior (W)

 PSY 413 Laboratory in Behavioral Neuroscience (W) 4

-PSY 424 Child and Family Psychopathology (W)3
+PSY 424 Child and Family Psychopathology (W) 3

-PSY 440 Attitudes and Social Cognition (W) 3
+PSY 440 Attitudes and Social Cognition (W)

 PSY 444 Developmental Psychology: Adolescence

 through Youth (W)

 PSY 455 Organizational Research Techniques (W) 3

 PSY 475 Personality Theories (W)

 PSY 493 Issues in Psychology (W)

-e.
-Psychology 9

-Otho - Daarii -ad C urana (C prodita):

-.
+Э. Elective es in F Psychology

 Other Required Courses (6 credits): ARTS AND HUMANITIES REQUIREMENT

 Complete a minimum of 6 credits in Arts and Humanities from a list of courses approved by the College of Social Science Committee on Curriculum and Academic Policy.
 Most courses offered in the College of Arts and Letters count toward this requirement.
 Other courses approved by the College of Social Science Committee on Curriculum and Academic Policy can meet this requirement.
 A list of approved courses is maintained by the College of Social Science.
 For further information, consult the Office of Student Affairs in the College of Social Science or an academic advisor in a department or school.
 A department or school may require its majors to complete specific courses or particular subject matter areas to satisfy this requirement.
-The requirement may be satisfied either within or outside the requirements of the major or within the interdisciplinary minor.
+The requirement may be satisfied either within or outside the requirements of the major or within the